 Applying and decisions

-The applications are submitted through AVEK’s online application system.
+The applications are submitted through AVEK’s application system.
 The system allows applications to be submitted as a private person, a work group or a representative of an organisation.
 Before you can apply, you must register in the system.

 The DigiDemo grant can provide support for the concept planning of a serial production and the production of a pilot episode.